jvcasill/defense/index.md

 ### Early L2 representations

 - Evidence suggesting that adult learners can develop an L2 perceptual system and may be capable of switching between this newly developed system and that of their L1 in a manner similar to that of native bilinguals.
-- Initial gains in early stages of L2 learning are **fragile**, particularly sensitive to cross-language interference
+- Initial gains in early stages of L2 learning are **fragile**, particularly sensitive to cross-linguistic influence
-- Cross-language interference may diminish as proficiency in TL increases
+- Cross-linguistic influence may diminish as proficiency in TL increases

 *** pnotes